HarukiNguyen/.dotfiles/README.md

 # My config file

-It's for:

-- Neovim
-- Powershell
-- Bash
-- Alacritty
-- ...

-Hope you can find something useful on my repo.
+Hope you can find something useful on this repository.

 Have a nice day! 🍀 😄